 - Montana University System campuses will transfer psychology credits for most FVCC offerings, even if their campuses offer the same courses for higher-level credit.
 Talk with an FVCC academic advisor for more details.

 - Able to think critically and solve problems

 - Strong observational and analytical skills

-- Excellent communication skills
+- Excellent communication and writing skills

 - Enjoy working with people

 - Trustworthy and able to maintain confidentiality